 Students take courses on the political, social, economic, historical, and cultural aspects of their chosen region (country for Northeast Asia majors).
 View list of Asian Studies courses.

 There is no GWA requirement in applying for the program.
-But students are required to maintain a GWA of at least 2.0.
+But starting 1st semester, Academic Year 2019–2020, students are required to maintain a GWA of 1.75 or better.
+Students who began their studies before this are subject to the previous 2.0 GWA requirement.

 Generally, classes meet on weekdays once a week for three hours from 5:00 p.m. to 8:00 p.m.
 Some classes are offered on Saturdays at 8:30 a.m, 11:30 a.m., and 3:30 p.m.
 What these courses are depend on the teacher and the semester.